LibEMG/libemg/docs/source/examples/fitts_example/fitts.md

     }
 </style>

-For EMG-based control systems, it has been shown that the offline performance of a system does not necessarily correlate to online usability.
-This example tests this idea through a simple experiment that you can try out on yourself or a friend.
-To do this we evaluate and compare the offline and online performance of four popular classifiers (**LDA, SVM, NB,** and **KNN (k=5**)).
+For EMG-based control systems, it has been shown that the offline performance of a system (i.e., classification accuracy) does not necessarily correlate to online usability.
+In this example, we introduce an Iso Fitts test for assessing the online performance of continuous EMG-based control systems.
+While this test evaluates systems with 2DOFs that leverage continuous constant control, it could be extended to more complicated systems such as proportional control with discrete inputs.

 # Methods
+This example acts as a mini experiment that you can try out on yourself or a friend where the offline and online performance of four popular classifiers (**LDA, SVM, RF,** and **KNN (k=5**)) are compared.

 The steps of this 'mini experiment' are as follows:
-1. **Accumulate 5 repetitions of five contractions (no movement, flexion, extension, hand open, and hand closed).** These classes correspond to movement in the isofitts task (do nothing, left, right, up, and down).
+1. **Accumulate 5 repetitions of five contractions (no movement, flexion, extension, hand open, and hand closed).** These classes correspond to movement in the isofitts task (do nothing,  and move left, right, up, and down).
     <div>
         <img src="https://github.com/eeddy/Isofitts/blob/main/docs/menu.PNG?raw=true" width="32%" display="inline-block" float="left"/>
         <img src="https://github.com/eeddy/Snake-Demo/blob/main/docs/training_screen1.PNG?raw=true" width="32%" float="left"/>
         <img src="https://github.com/eeddy/Snake-Demo/blob/main/docs/training_screen2.PNG?raw=true" width="32%" float="left"/>
     </div>
-2. **Train and evaluate four classifiers in an offline setting (LDA, SVM, KNN (k=5), and NB).** For this step, the first three reps are used for training and the last two for testing.
+2. **Train and evaluate four classifiers in an offline setting (LDA, SVM, KNN (k=5), and RF).** For this step, the first three reps are used for training and the last two for testing.
-3. **Perform an isofitts test to evaluate the online usability of each classifier trained in step 2.** These fitts law tests are useful for computing throughput, overshoots, and efficiency.
+3. **Perform an Iso Fitts test to evaluate the online usability of each classifier trained in step 2.** These fitts law tests are useful for computing throughput, overshoots, and efficiency.
 Ultimately, these metrics provide an indication of the online usability of a model.
+The Iso Fitts test is useful for myoelectric control systems as it requires changes in degrees of freedom to complete sucessfully.

     <img src="https://github.com/eeddy/Isofitts/blob/main/docs/isofitts.PNG?raw=true" class="center"/>